IGEL-Community/IGEL-Community.github.io/Custom-Partitions/README.md

 ## Summary of steps to create custom partitions

-•	Setup lab environment
+•	Setup lab environment <br />
-•	Download Linux package
+•	Download Linux package <br />
-•	Unpack the package on a Linux system
+•	Unpack the package on a Linux system <br />
-•	Create the initialization script
+•	Create the initialization script <br />
-•	Compress the custom partition contents
+•	Compress the custom partition contents <br />
-•	Write the \*.inf Metadata file
+•	Write the \*.inf Metadata file <br />
-•	Upload the files to the UMS
+•	Upload the files to the UMS <br />
-•	Create a UMS profile for the custom partition
+•	Create a UMS profile for the custom partition <br />
 •	Assign the profile, check for missing libraries, and test the application